GennadyGS/CubeSharp/CubeSharp.md

 sliceByCustomerIdA.Slice(0, "2007");
 ```

-## Breakdown operation.
+## Breakdown Operation

-_Breakdown_ operation allows to create collection of slices by all indexes of one or many dimensions.
+The _breakdown_ operation creates a collection of slices by all indexes of one or more dimensions.

-Returning back to starting example, remember that we need to build report with customer IDs as rows.
-Since every row of report corresponds to cube slice by specific customer ID, we need to have collection of cube slices by all customer IDs.
-Since we already defined all customer IDs of interest in dimension definition, we have an option to enumerate them.
-Breakdown operation is just combination of enumerating dimension indexes and slicing cube by each of them.
+Returning to the initial example, each report row corresponds to a cube slice by a specific customer ID.
+Since all customer IDs of interest are defined in the dimension definition, you can enumerate them.
+The breakdown operation combines enumerating dimension indexes and slicing the cube by each.

-_Breakdown_ operation is implemented in `BreakdownByDimensions(...)` extension methods of `CubeResult` class.
-These methods take one or many free dimension numbers in form of [parameter array](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params).
-There is also overload taking range of dimension numbers as [Range](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges) instance.
-As result `BreakdownByDimensions(...)` methods return collection of cube slices in form of instances of `CubeResult` class one per each index definition including totals.
-More generally, when many dimensions are specified result will be collection of cube slices corresponding to all combinations of index definitions of specified dimensions.
+_Breakdown_ is implemented in the `BreakdownByDimensions(...)` extension methods of `CubeResult`.
+These methods take one or more free dimension numbers as a [params](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) array, or a [Range](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges).
+The result is a collection of cube slices (instances of `CubeResult`), one per index definition (including totals).
+When multiple dimensions are specified, the result is a collection of slices for all combinations of index definitions.

 ```csharp
 var cube = orders.BuildCube(aggregationDefinition, customerIdDimension, yearDimension);